Codecademy/docs/content/r/concepts/loops/loops.md

 ---
 Title: 'Loops'
-Description: 'A loop is used to perform some operation as long as a declared condition is truthy.'
+Description: 'A loop is used to repeat some operation a multiple number of times.'
 Subjects:
   - 'Computer Science'
   - 'Data Science'